Home » Cake Recipes » Italian Rum Cake

 Italian sponge cake

-- Once the eggs have been whipped, stop the stand mixer and add in the flour a little at a time.
-Fold the flour in with a large spatula, taking care to slowly incorporate it with gentle movements from the bottom up.
+• Once the eggs have been whipped, stop the stand mixer and fold in the flour a little at a time.
+Use a large spatula, taking care to slowly incorporate the flour with gentle movements from the bottom up.
 Folding the flour in carefully is very important.
 Do not beat the batter or it will deflate and the cake won't rise.

 Crema pasticcera (Italian pastry cream)